Rendaw/merman-docs/Create-a-language-in-10-minutes.md

 }
 ```

-For a short explanation of `format`:
+For a short explanation of `pattern`:

-- `rep1` means repeat the nested format at least once
+- `rep0`, `rep1` match the nested pattern multiple times; at least once for `rep1`, any number of times for `rep0`
-- `seq` is a list of nested formats that must match in sequence
+- `seq` is a list of nested patterns that must match in sequence
-- `union` is a list of nested formats of which one must match
+- `union` is a list of nested patterns of which one must match
 - `class` is a union of the characters in the string
 - `any` matches any character
-- `letters`, `digits` match letters and digits respectively
+- `letters`, `digits` match a single letter and digit, respectively

 Add the style